IceHe/lib/mac/initialize-mac.md

 #### Karabiner-Elements

-- Sync the settings via the configuration file in .dotfiles above
+- Synchronize the settings via the configuration file in .dotfiles above

 #### Keyboard Maestro